THE DISCOVERY OF THE SASQUATCH

 in the Discovery Process.

-Published by Beachcomber Books and available from the publisher.
+Available from the author.
 Orders may be placed by mail or e-mail.

 7 x 10 inches, perfect binding with flaps